 Your committee letter is a very important step in the application process and you should be aware of what is expected of you.
 Your interview with a Committee member typically lasts approximately 30 to 60 minutes.

 Be prepared to discuss the above topics in depth, remembering that this will provide the basis for your Committee letter and serve as a rehearsal for a professional school interview.
-At the end of your interview, the Committee member will discuss the areas that may need strengthening and answer any questions you may have at that time.

 Your personal appearance should be appropriate for an interview.
 Professional attire is expected at the interview.
 If something happens the day of your appointment and you will be delayed or must reschedule, please contact the interviewer immediately.
 It is best to have the interview when you are at your best.